Fil/pangea/docs/party/mosaic-nyc-taxi-rides.md

 ## Pickup and dropoff points for 1M NYC taxi rides on Jan 1-3, 2010.

-Using a data loader, we ingest a remote file into DuckDB and project [_longitude_, _latitude_] coordinates (in the database!) to spatial positions with units of feet (1 foot = 12 inches).
+Using a data loader, we ingest a remote file into DuckDB and project [_longitude_, _latitude_] coordinates (in the database!) to spatial positions with the [EPSG:32118](https://epsg.io/32118) projection.
 We then load the prepared data to visualize taxi pickup and dropoff locations, as well as the volume of rides by the time of day.

 For more Mosaic examples, see the [Mosaic + Framework](https://uwdata.github.io/mosaic-framework-example/) website.